-Wave exposure (wave height, wind, Fetch-index) varies considerably according to coastal typology (from highly exposed to very sheltered) and meteorological conditions, in the different ecoregions.
-Parameters to be monitored in case of anthropogenic disturbances are e.g. frequencies of storms, directions, high/low tide surge levels.
+Wave exposure (wave height, wind, Fetch-index) varies considerably according to coastal typology (from highly exposed to very sheltered) and meteorological Guidance on monitoring conditions, in the different ecoregions.
+Parameters to be monitored in case of anthropogenic disturbances are e.g. frequencies of storms, directions, high/low tide surge levels